BorrowSanitizer/docs/src/dev/retags.md

 We would need an additional configuration flag to enable explicit retags in these situations.

 ## Codegen
 Once all retags are explicit, we need a way to lower them into a representation that can be consumed by codegen backends.
 The easiest way to do this with the least impact on existing APIs within the compiler is to emit retags as function calls.
-The underlying functions will not actually exist; the only purpose of these calls is to carry type and aliasing information, and we expected that they will be transformed or intercepted by third-party tools.
+The underlying functions will not actually exist; the only purpose of these calls is to carry type and aliasing information, and we expect that they will be transformed or intercepted by third-party tools.

 A [`Place`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/mir/struct.Place.html) is a series of zero or more projections from a local variable.
 If a place has projections, then the pointer that we are retagging is not available yet; we need to load it from memory.
 Otherwise, we can access the pointer directly as an operand without having to do any extra work.
 Miri handles each of these cases using [`retag_place_contents`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_const_eval/interpret/trait.Machine.html#method.retag_place_contents) and [`retag_ptr_value`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_const_eval/interpret/trait.Machine.html#method.retag_ptr_value), respectively.
 This means that we need to emit retags in two different forms, depending on whether the pointer being retagged has been loaded from memory, or if it's in stored within a place.
 Each form will use a different function (shown in LLVM IR):
 ```llvm